2023 Most Popular Social Sciences Master's Degree Schools in New York

 Read full report on Social Sciences at The New School

-Teachers College at Columbia University came in at #8 in this year’s edition of the Most Popular Social Sciences Master’s Degree Schools in New York ranking.
-Located in the large city of New York, Teachers College is a private not-for-profit school with a small student population.
+With a ranking of #8, Teachers College at Columbia University did quite well on this year’s most popular schools for social sciences students working on their master’s degree.
+Located in the city of New York, Teachers College is a private not-for-profit college with a small student population.

 Women make up 77% of the social sciences majors at the school.

-Cornell University landed the #9 spot in the 2023 rankings for the most popular master’s degree social sciences programs.
+Cornell University did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
+It came in at #9 on the list.
 Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.

 About 49% of the students majoring in social sciences at the school are women while 51% are male.